Volunteering Opportunities For Medicine: The Ultimate Guide To Volunteering for Medical School in 2026

 Some examples of volunteering opportunities near you that you could look into for medical long-term volunteering include:

-Kissing it better charity: KIB is a charity that links younger & older generations in order to reduce loneliness.
-You can even volunteer with them online, so it’s a great covid-safe option.
+- Kissing it Better charity: KIB is a charity that links younger and older generations in order to reduce loneliness.
+You can even volunteer with them online, which makes it a flexible option to fit around school or college.

 Additionally, you could look at long-term volunteering that is less directly medical but still highly valuable: